frank-nguyen-vd/trivia-api/backend/README.md

 ```

 GET '/api/v1/questions'
-- Description: Fetches a list of questions
+- Description: Get a paginated list of questions
-- Request Arguments: None
+- Request Arguments:
+  - page: if list of questions spans over multiple pages, then `page` is the page number you want to view
 - Returns:
 ```json
     {